CattreeLLL/AMLS/README.txt

 A_PCA.py : This module is used for data pre-precessing (deminsion reduction) using PCA technique.
 There is no need to run this file as the down-sampled

            data is already saved for reuse.
 The 6 saved files are located in './dataset/image', which are the data and encoded labels for the training set,

            validation set, and test set.

-(Main) A_Comparison.py : This module is used for model training and predictions for Task A, including all algorithms used:  Logistic Regression Classifier, Decision Tree Classifier
+(Main) A_Comparison.py : This module is used for model training and predictions for Task A, including all algorithms used:  Logistic Regression Classifier, Decision Tree

-                               GBDT(Gradient Boosting Decision Tree) Classifier, Random Forest, AdaBoost Classifier, KNN, and SVM Classifier.
+                         Classifier, GBDT(Gradient Boosting Decision Tree) Classifier, Random Forest, AdaBoost Classifier, KNN, and SVM Classifier.

 Task B: